 - American Medical Association.
 (2016).
 Health Literacy.
 AMA-MSS Community Service Committee. http://www.ama-assn.org/

 - Weiss, B.D.
 (2003).
 Health Literacy: A Manual for Clinicians.
 American Medical Association/American Medical Association Foundation, 7.

 - National Network of Medicine.
 (2016).
 Health Literacy.
 US National Library of Medicine. https://nnlm.gov/outreach/consumer/hlthlit.html

 - USC National College Health Assessment.
 (2015).
 American College Health Association.

 - USC Faculty and Staff Culture Needs and Interest Survey.
 (2014).
-Student Health Services University of South Carolina.
+University Health Services University of South Carolina.